-The ANSI/TIA-942 Site/Facilities Certification (DCCC) indicates that the data center facility under scope has been physically inspected for conformity to the design criteria of the ANSI/TIA-942 standard for the respective Rating level.
-This physical inspection covers both an assessment of all relevant design documents as well as a physical on-site inspection for each area under the scope of the ANSI/TIA-942 standard.
+The TIA-942 Site/Facilities Certification (DCCC) indicates that the data center facility under scope has been physically inspected for conformity to the design criteria of the TIA-942 standard for the respective Rating level.
+This physical inspection covers both an assessment of all relevant design documents as well as a physical on-site inspection for each area under the scope of the TIA-942 standard.

-EPI is the world's first and so far the only official ANSI/TIA-942 CAB authorised under the official TIA-942 Accreditation Scheme from TIA to provide data center conformity audit services to the ANSI/TIA-942 standard.
+EPI is the world's first and so far the only official TIA-942 CAB authorised under the official TIA-942 Accreditation Scheme from TIA to provide data center conformity audit services to the TIA-942 standard.
 EPI is also incorporated as a CB (Certification Body).

-TIA-942 is the telecommunication infrastructure standard for data centres.
-This standard however not only cover the telecommunication part but also other important factors which lead to a robust data centre.
-The data centre will be reviewed for compliance in four categories:
+TIA-942 is the telecommunication infrastructure standard for data centers.
+This standard however not only cover the telecommunication part but also other important factors which lead to a robust data center.
+The data center will be reviewed for compliance in four categories:

-For each of the categories, the data centre will be categorized in four rating levels (Rated 1-4), as well as an overall rating level.
+For each of the categories, the data center will be categorized in four rating levels (Rated 1-4), as well as an overall rating level.

-ANSI/TIA-942 describes four rating levels in which data centers can be classified.
+TIA-942 describes four rating levels in which data centers can be classified.
 Below are the high level descriptions of each rating level.
-Detailed specifications are given in the ANSI/TIA-942 standard.
+Detailed specifications are given in the TIA-942 standard.

 Note**; The outcome of the Rating levels defined by TIA are similar to the outcome of the Uptime Tier levels i.e. both Rated-3 of TIA and Tier-III of Uptime are both defined as being a Concurrent Maintainable data center.